boom-army/docs/season-challenges.md

 All the initial NFT Action Cards will be airdropped to Season Challenge Pass holders on the Season Challenge Start Date and will be Regular rarity.

 Once the Season Challenge is complete, we will programatically tally up all the required metrics for the completion of the card.
 There will be 3 tiers of completion - Rare, Ultra-Rare and Legendary.
-Depending on the criteria outlined above the NFT will be updated to the level of the corresponding completion.
+Level-up your Action Card NFT by completing all mission parameters and it could unlock a legendary NFT.